orrsella/intellij-github-scheme/README.md

 # IntelliJ GitHub Color Scheme

-The GitHub color-scheme for IntelliJ IDEA.
+The (now old, but still superior IMO) GitHub color-scheme for IntelliJ IDEA.
 You can see a screenshot [here](http://orrsella.com/2013/08/12/github-color-scheme-for-intellij/).
 (But you don't really need to, because it's just like GitHub.
 Only in IntelliJ.)

 ## Supported Syntax / Languages